sasjs/adapter/README.md

 ### Verbose Mode

-Enabling debug will also enable a verbose mode that logs a summary of every HTTP response.
+Set `verbose` to `true` to enable verbose mode that logs a summary of every HTTP response.
 Verbose mode can be disabled by calling `disableVerboseMode` method or enabled by `enableVerboseMode` method.
 Verbose mode can also be enabled/disabled by `startComputeJob` method.

 ### Session Manager